xyproto/png2svg/README.md

 | 610 KiB                              | 425 KiB                              | 439 KiB                              | 188 KiB                              |
 | ![96 colors](img/rainforest_96c.svg) | ![32 colors](img/rainforest_32c.svg) | ![16 colors](img/rainforest_16c.svg) | ![4 colors](img/rainforest_4c.svg)   |

-Note that fewer colors does not always result in smaller images, because it depends on the shape of the resulting pixels and not just having few colors.
+Note that fewer colors does not always result in smaller images, because it depends on the shape of the resulting same-color areas and not just having few colors.

 The rainforest image is from [Wikipedia](https://en.wikipedia.org/wiki/Landscape).